saxena-rishabh/Disaster-Response-Pipeline/README.md

 <a id='eg'></a>

-Running [this command](#com) **from app directory** will start the web app where users can enter their query, i.e., a request message sent during a natural disaster, e.g. _"Please, we need tents and water.
-We are in Silo, Thank you!"_.
+Running [this command](#com) **from app directory** will start the web app where users can enter their query and get results.
+The app will classify the text message into categories so that appropriate relief agency can be reached out for help.

 **_Screenshot 1_**